Commonwealth Consolidated Acts

 (a) the request for the service was made:

-(i) to the approved pathology practitioner by the treating practitioner (the requesting practitioner ); or
+(i) by the treating practitioner (the requesting practitioner ); or

-(ii) by another approved pathology practitioner (the requesting practitioner ) to whom the treating practitioner made the request; and
+(ii) by another approved pathology practitioner (the requesting practitioner ) who received a request for the service made by the treating practitioner; and

 (b) the request for the service was made as a result of: